dilawar/ncbs/handbook/student_handbook.markdown

 the requirements for becoming a user they must to apply for Rad Lab badges, which could take between 6-8 weeks to obtain.

+## Animal care and ethics
-**Animal care and ethics:** The use of animal models is often an essential part of biomedical research, and raises important ethical concerns.
+ The use of animal models is often an essential part of biomedical research, and raises important ethical concerns.
 The challenge is to strike the right balance between the obvious costs and potential benefits in a manner that adequately addresses all ethical issues pertaining to the use of animals in research.
-In particular, if such research involves pain and suffering of animals, we must ensure that: it is truly necessary for the research; it is done as humanely as possible; it is done by paying sufficient attention to the impact any procedure may have on the animal; and that the potential benefits of the outcome of such research justify the use
+In particular, if such research involves pain and suffering of animals, we must ensure that it is truly necessary for the research; it is done as humanely as possible; it is done by paying sufficient attention to the impact any procedure may have on the animal; and that the potential benefits of the outcome of such research justify the use